-Our lawyers have helped countless FIFO workers make successful work-related injury claims on a no win, no fee basis.
+Our lawyers have helped countless FIFO workers make successful claims on a no-win, no-fee basis.

 What to do next

-Whether you’re ready to start your FIFO accident claim, or just looking for advice about your situation you can call us free on 1800 106 107.
+Whether you’re ready to start your FIFOclaim, or just looking for advice about your situation you can call our WorkSafety experts free on 1800 106 107.

-We can let you know in minutes if you’re eligible for compensation and whether or not you qualify for our No Win, No Worries Guarantee.
+We can let you know in minutes if you’re eligible for compensation and whether or not you qualify for our guarantee.

 You can also start your claim online, and one of our FIFO specialists will call you back.
 Remember our advice is free and confidential and you’ll never be pressured into claiming with us.